Author: Vallo Reima

 Using of the SaaS model could be another solution but it requires the vendor server support to be available 24/7.

-However, when the product is to be installed in the client's server, usually it provides a standard environment like LAMP based stack.
+When the product is to be installed in the client's server, usually it provides a standard environment like LAMP based stack.
 This article discusses how to protect a PHP application in this case.

 The PHP application in the client's server needs 2 kinds of protection: